What can the WordPress Book Review Plugin do for me?

 To show archives by genre, use the following shortcode format:

-Only those posts that have the Genre field filled out will be displayed.
+Only those posts that have the Genre field filled out will be displayed and, just as with archives by title, you can show rating images and cover thumbnails:

-You can control whether or not a particular post should appear in the archives.
-There is an Include post in archives checkbox in the Book Info section of every post, which is selected by default.
+There is an Include post in archives checkbox in the Book Info section of every post that is selected by default.
 If you don’t want a particular post to be listed in the archives, simply uncheck this box.
-This setting is especially useful for non-review posts such as cover reveals or book blitzes.

 You can install this plugin by using WordPress’ built-in plugin installer: